godotengine/godot-docs/classes/class_thread.rst

 \ **Warning:**\

-To guarantee that the operating system is able to perform proper cleanup (no crashes, no deadlocks), these conditions must be met by the time a **Thread**'s reference count reaches zero and therefore it is destroyed:
+To ensure proper cleanup without crashes or deadlocks, when a **Thread**'s reference count reaches zero and it is therefore destroyed, the following conditions must be met:

 - It must not have any :ref:`Mutex<class_Mutex>` objects locked.